Roger Bannister: Sub-4-minute mile

 This historic event took place on 6 May 1954 during a meet between British AAA and Oxford University at Iffley Road Track in Oxford, watched by about 3,000 spectators.
-With winds of up to 25 mph before the event, Bannister had said twice that he preferred not to run, to conserve his energy and efforts to break the 4-minute barrier; he would try again at another meet.
-However, the winds dropped just before the race was scheduled to begin, and Bannister did run.
+With winds of up to 25 mph before the event, Bannister twice expressed preference for not attempting to break the 4-minute barrier that day; he would try again at another meet.
+However, the winds dropped just before the race was scheduled to begin, and Bannister did attempt the record.

 The pace-setters from his major 1953 attempts, future Commonwealth Games gold medallist Christopher Chataway from the 2 May attempt, and future Olympic Games gold medallist Chris Brasher from the 27 June attempt, combined to provide pacing for Bannister's run.
 The race was broadcast live by BBC Radio and commentated by 1924 Olympic 100 metres champion Harold Abrahams, of Chariots of Fire fame.

 Bannister had begun his day at a hospital in London, where he sharpened his racing spikes and rubbed graphite on them so they would not pick up too much cinder ash.
 He took a mid-morning train from Paddington Station to Oxford, nervous about the rainy, windy conditions that afternoon.

 Being a dual-meet format, there were seven men entered in the mile: Alan Gordon, George Dole and Nigel Miller from Oxford University; and four British AAA runners: Bannister, his two pacemakers Brasher and Chataway, and Tom Hulatt.
 Nigel Miller arrived as a spectator and he only realised that he was due to run when he read the programme.
 Efforts to borrow a running kit failed and he could not take part, thus reducing the field to six.